AbhishekSatpathy4848/Web_Enthusiasts_Club_Habit_Tracker_APP/README.md

 - Reward the user with Points/Badges for completing habits and breaking streaks records.
 - Run a timer for each habit and increment habit count after that interval.
 - Incorporating Local Notifications to remind the user to complete his habits everyday.
-- Minor Tweaks to the UI.
-- Improve Code Quality and implement BLoC State Management.
+- Improve Code Quality and Readability.

 ## List of known Bugs
 - The UI doesn't scale appropriately in some devices.
-- Sometimes the app crashes while loading data from Hive.
-- Sometimes the app crashes on launch.

 ## Operating System Used for Development:
 MacOS Monetery 12.6

-## Interest in UI/UX
-I'm quite fond of good design and seamless user experience but haven't really explored that domain yet.

 ## References:
 - The Net Ninja - YouTube Channel - Flutter Tutorial for Beginners : https://www.youtube.com/watch?v=1ukSR1GRtMU&list=PL4cUxeGkcC9jLYyp2Aoh6hcWuxFDX6PBJ